 If you prefer a red, the vineyards around Lake Caldaro produce deep, dark, fruity wines from the Teroldego grape, and on a tour of the 'Secret Lakes of Italy’, a tasting is included as you drink in exceptional views.

-must on an Italy tour is a visit to the Chianti region, and this ruby-red wine with its famous straw-covered bottle, is known throughout the world.
-With its high acidity, it pairs wonderfully with the rich sauces of Tuscan cuisine, and sipping a glass overlooking the vineyards of Tuscany is simply sublime.
+A must on an Italy tour is a visit to the Chianti region, and this ruby-red wine with its famous straw-covered bottle, is known throughout the world.
+With its high acidity, it pairs wonderfully with the rich sauces of Tuscan cuisine, and sipping a glass in the famous Verraazano Castle overlooking the vineyards of Tuscany is simply sublime.

 Lake Garda & Verona